pharo-project/pharo-gsoc/Topics.md

 A. Hora, N. Anquetil, S. Ducasse, M. Bhatti, C. Couto, M. Tulio Valente and J. Martins, BugMaps: A Tool for the Visual Exploration and Analysis of Bugs, Proceedings of the 16th European Conference on Software Maintenance and Reengineering (CSMR12) - Tool Demonstration Track, 2012' ;
 	yourself

-.

-PharoTopic new
-	title: 'A Hot Recommander for Pharo';
+## Title: A Hot Recommander for Pharo
-	contact: 'yuriy.tymchuk@usi.ch';
-	supervisors: 'Yuriy Tymchuk';
+### Contact: yuriy.tymchuk@usi.ch
+### Supervisors: Yuriy Tymchuk
-	keywords: 'recommander tools rules analyses';
+### Keywords: recommander tools rules analyses
+### Context:
-	context: 'Applying SmallLint rules is a task that often arrives late in the development process.';
+Applying SmallLint rules is a task that often arrives late in the development process.
+### Goal
-	goal: 'The goal of this project is to build a recommander system that can execute after each compilation a set of rules on the edited code.
+The goal of this project is to build a recommander system that can execute after each compilation a set of rules on the edited code.
 The set of rules may adapt by taking into account the choices of the programmer.
 The tasks for this project could be: (1) add a menu (so that the system stay modular) to execute rules from the MonticelloBrowser, (2) build a recommander that executes a set of rules (3) taking into account the manifest of the package to filter out rules, (4) make sure that we can open the critics browser on the results.
-(5) Offer a way to select the rules that are executed on the fly ';
+(5) Offer a way to select the rules that are executed on the fly.
-	yourself

-.

-PharoTopic new
-	title: 'An Expert System Framework';
+## Title: An Expert System Framework'
-	contact: 'stephane.ducasse@inria.fr';
-	supervisors: 'S. Ducasse';
-	keywords: 'Expert systems';
+### Contact: stephane.ducasse@inria.fr
+### Supervisors: S. Ducasse
+### Keywords: Expert systems
+### Context:
+There is a need for an expert system framework on top of Pharo.
+Several projects could benefit from it: recommander, moose, robotics, drgeo.
+### Goal:
-	context: 'There is a need for an expert system framework on top of Pharo.
-Several projects could benefit from it: recommander, moose, robotics, drgeo.';	goal: 'The goal of the project is to develop (with a strong test coverage) an expert system and some applications to evaluate the point of extension.
-Links: look at NeoPus (it proposes to use objects for facts).';
+The goal of the project is to develop (with a strong test coverage) an expert system and some applications to evaluate the point of extension.
+Links: look at NeoPus (it proposes to use objects for facts).
-	level: 'Intermediate';
-	yourself

-.
+### Level: Intermediate

 PharoTopic new
 	title: 'Format as you type';